 Historical Thinking Objectives

-The Department of History has developed the following program objectives as a guide to the design of the undergraduate curriculum.
-We use this list to review the department’s course offerings to make sure that the students have adequate opportunities to develop toward these goals.
+The following Historical Thinking Objectives are a guide to the design of the undergraduate curriculum.
+We use this list to review the department’s course offerings and to make sure that students develop useful skills.

 Teaching Majors and Minors

-Students pursuing a major in Secondary Education History follow a nearly identical curriculum to the B.A. in History.
-The Department recommends that those students pursue a double degree with History.
+Students pursuing a major in Secondary Education with an endorsement in History follow a nearly identical curriculum to the B.A. in History.
+The Department recommends that Education students pursue a double degree with History.
 All History majors and minors in Education should consult an advisor in the History Department as well as in the College of Education.

-A History degree provides popular and valuable training for law school.
+A History degree provides valuable training for law school.
 Students interested in a postgraduate legal education should consult the History Department to meet with an advisor.